solita/solita.github.com/_posts/2016-06-08-microservices.md

 });
 ```

 So this is where it starts to get a bit more interesting.
 It's easy to write a hundred of small concentrated services.
 Actually, any service is a microservice when you start it from scratch.
-When amount of code needed grows, you start seeing the challenges - and benefits - of modular architecture.
-By having them all interconnect via APIs, we get a highly modular and flexible structure with reusable components, ready to face the future with low cost of change.
+When the amount of code needed grows, you start seeing the challenges - and benefits - of modular architecture.
+By having them all be interconnected via APIs, we get a highly modular and flexible structure with reusable components, ready to face the future with low cost of change.

 ![Wannabe microservices](/img/microservices-simple/wannabe.jpg)